tskit-dev/msprime/docs/development.rst

 The code is organised following object-oriented principles.
 Each 'class' is defined using a struct, which encapsulates all the data it requires.
-Every 'method' on this class is then a function that takes this struct as it's first parameter.
+Every 'method' on this class is then a function that takes this struct as its first parameter.
 Each class has an ``alloc`` method, which is responsible for allocating memory and a ``free`` method which frees all memory used by the object.
 For example, the `Fenwick tree <https://en.wikipedia.org/wiki/Fenwick_tree>`_ class is defined as